digital-archives/HISTGA1011/assignments/final/paper_structure.md

+---
+title: Paper Structure & Requirements
+layout: default
+parent: Final
+grand_parent: Assignments
+nav_order: 3
+has_children: false
+---

-**Paper structure and requirements (Due [Update me])**
+# Paper structure and requirements

-### General requirements
+## General requirements

 **Length:** 10-12 pages (not including required appendices and bibliography)

 The paper should reference relevant readings and resources we have discussed over the course of the semester.
 Make sure to use appropriate in-text citations and include a bibliography.
 Visuals are welcome and often necessary: include them in your appendices or within the text of the paper (graphics do not count toward your paper length).

-The collection you choose should be, at minimum, 5 linear feet and include at minimum three of the format types we have discussed over the semester.
+If it is physical, the collection you choose should be, at minimum, 5 linear feet.
+This requirement is obviously a bit fuzzier when it comes to other collection types such as email or web archives; I will review these when you submit your project abstracts to me, and provide you feedback as needed.

 ### Structure

 #### Introduction

 This can also be thought of as your “elevator pitch”.
-Incorporate a brief, high-level overview of the problem you are trying to solve, what qualifies your department to address the problem, how you will go about solving the problem, and the resulting outcomes.
+Incorporate a brief, high-level overview of the problem you are trying to solve or the goal or effort you are trying to accomplish, what qualifies your department to address the problem, how you will go about solving the problem, and the resulting outcomes.

 #### Rationale